microsoft/botbuilder-tools/tools-overview.md

   See [this link](https://docs.botframework.com/en-us/azure-bot-service/templates/qnamaker/#navtitle) for details.
   ```

-You can also add multiple questions to the same answer by simply adding new lines of variations of questions for a single answer.
+You can also add multiple questions for the same answer by adding new variations of the question.

 ```LUDown
 ### ?
 What is your name?